Jannomag/Yaru-Colors/README.md

 **Installation with script:**
 1. Run the installer with `./install.sh`
 2. Follow the installer
-3. Set your themes with gnome-tweak-tool
+3. Set your themes with gnome-tweak-tool (if not done with the script)
 4. For gnome-shell you need the [User Themes Extension](https://extensions.gnome.org/extension/19/user-themes/) for Gnome-Shell
 5. To change the dock indicators, simply run the dock-indicators.sh in `src`
 6. Done

+*Installation notes:*
+*Due to an old bug in user-themes, the glib-2 schemas for this extensions aren't available systemwide.
+This causes and error, when trying to change the shell theme with gsettings command, because the schema for this is missing.
+I've added the fix from https://gist.github.com/atiensivu/fcc3183e9a6fd74ec1a283e3b9ad05f0 to the installer.
+It needs root privileges but the script will ask for this.*

 **Removal with script:**
 1. Run the uninstaller with `./uninstall.sh`